malandrakisgeo/archion-fileservice/README.md

-## IMPORTANT NOTES:
+## IMPORTANT NOTE:
-1. The version here includes no real authentication/authorization.
+The version here includes only sample authentication/authorization
-2. The requests are not being sent directly by the user, but by another application.
-Hence that all necessary debug messages are written in the requests.

 =======================================